Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 Apart from those above, the challenges in manufacturing environments are immense.
 Not only is it a challenge for the particular company, but it also affects uniformity on a global scale.
 There exists a growing concern amongst manufacturers about the rising healthcare costs for their employees, especially in countries where quality services are expensive.

-Despite all these problems, however, there’s lots of optimism that the world’s manufacturing industry will keep growing.
-How it will handle the challenges remains a question for some other day!
+Despite all these problems, however, there’s great optimism that the world’s manufacturing industry will keep growing.
+How it will handle the challenges remains a question for another day!